 Solid Wood – Hardwood And Softwood

-Softwood – Softwood is the more popular type of wood and and excellent example is pine.
-Pine wood is very soft and easy to use and cut.
-It is the best wood to use for your routed wood sign due to the fact it is fairly inexpensive, not hard on your woodworking tools and flexible for your routed wood sign designs.
+Softwood – Softwood is the more popular type of wood and an excellent example is a pine.
+Pinewood is very soft and easy to use and cut.
+It is the best wood to use for your routed wood sign due to the fact it is fairly inexpensive, not hard on your woodworking tools, and flexible for your routed wood sign designs.

 To my surprise plywood seems to be a mystery wood for routed wood signs.
 It is used by many wood sign creators for many purposes.
 What is plywood?
-Plywood is a cross layered board with multiple small manufactured piece of the species wood glued together.
+Plywood is a cross-layered board with multiple small manufactured pieces of the species wood glued together.